Actinology –

 - Polyandry – Having many husbands at the same time.
 From Greek andr-, from Proto-Indo-European aner, “man”.

-- Polygynandry - Its a combination of polygyny+polyandry, wich refers to a mating pattern of multiple males and multiple females.
+- Polygynandry – Its a combination of polygyny + polyandry, which refers to a mating pattern of multiple males and multiple females.

 - Androgyne is one who has the qualities of both male and female.
 Hermaphrodite is another term for him/her.